So, you’re planning a 2 days in Singapore itinerary huh?

 I bet you’re super stoked and have your bags packed, flights booked, and hotel reservations ready to go!

-You’ll have to endure one, long AF flight, as well as the resulting jet lag that comes with 12 to 15-hour differences in time zones (if you’re traveling from the United States), but trust me, it’s TOTALLY worth it.
+You’ll have to endure one, long AF flight, as well as the resulting jet lag that comes with 12 to 15-hour differences in time zones (if you’re traveling from the United States), but trust me, it’s TOTALLY worth it since this amazing place is home to some of the best theme parks in Asia.

 However, now what?